TN govt declares 'Thai Poosam' a public holiday | Politics

 TN govt declares 'Thai Poosam' a public holiday

 Tamil Nadu Chief Minister K Palaniswami on Tuesday said he has ordered public holiday for 'Thai Poosam,' a festival dedicated to worship of Lord Muruga.
-Palaniswami said during his tour of several districts, people made representations, urging him to declare Thai Poosam a public holiday and they said in Sri Lanka and Mauritius the day was a holiday.
+Palaniswami said during his tour of several districts, people made representations, urging him to declare Thai Poosam a public holiday and they pointed to the annual spiritual event being a holiday in Sri Lanka and Mauritius.

+It may be recalled that devotees had for a long time requested the government to declare 'Thai Poosam' a public holiday and Murugan too had made the demand during his party's recent 'Vetri Vel Yatra.'
+Naam Tamilar Katchi top leader Seeman welcomed the announcement and said the government has accepted his long- time demand and tagged a photograph of his petition to the Chief Minister.
+Hindu outfits including Hindu Makkal Katchi welcomed the announcement.

-Among the festivals in Tamil Nadu dedicated for the worship of 'Tamil God Lord Muruga,' Thai Poosam is very important, the Chief Minister said.
-Besides Tamil Nadu, Thai Poosam is celebrated in neighbouring Kerala and in foreign countries like Srilanka, Singapore, Malaysia, Mauritius and Indonesia, he said in an official release.
+The Chief Minister said among the festivals in Tamil Nadu dedicated for the worship of 'Tamil God Lord Muruga,' Thai Poosam is very important.
+Besides Tamil Nadu, Thai Poosam is celebrated in neighbouring Kerala and in foreign countries like Sri Lanka, Singapore, Malaysia, Mauritius and Indonesia, he said in an official release.

-The declaration follows outrage among devotees over denigration of 'Kanda Sashti Kavacham' in praise of Lord Muruga by a group last year and a 'Vel' Yatra by the BJP, which claimed its campaign was to 'expose' those behind belittling the Kavacham.
-The saffron party's Tamil Nadu unit chief L Murugan had time and again alleged that main opposition DMK had supported, the fringe group 'Karuppar Kootam,' which denigrated the hymn in praise of Lord Muruga, also hailed as Karthikeya and Subramanya.
+Lord Muruga came under political gaze after the BJP and right wing groups took up the belittling of 'Kanda Sashti Kavacham,' a hymn in praise of the God, also hailed as Karthikeya and Subramanya by a fringe group 'Karuppar Kootam.'
+Its functionaries were arrested after complaints from BJP and other right wing groups over disparaging remarks on Kavacham and a YouTube Channel ran by it was blocked following police action.
+Also, BJP came out with 'Vetri Vel Yatra' claiming to 'expose' those behind disparaging the hymn, held sacred by devotees.
+The saffron party's Tamil Nadu unit chief Murugan had time and again alleged that the main opposition DMK had supported that group.

-Kootam also ran a YouTube Channel which was blocked subsequently following police action and its functionaries were arrested following complaints from BJP and other right wing groups over disparaging remarks on Kavacham.
-Though the state wide BJP yatra was not allowed (Nov- Dec 2020) by the government due to coronavirus pandemic, the party held public meetings at multiple locations and courted arrest.
+Though the state-wide BJP campaign was not allowed by the government due to coronavirus pandemic during November- December last year, the party held public meetings at multiple locations and courted arrest under the banner of 'Vetri Vel Yatra.'PTI VGN ROH SS PTI PTI.

 ALSO READ